shortlink-org/shortlink/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+> [!WARNING]
-Please note we have a code of conduct, please follow it in all your interactions with the project.
+> Please note we have a code of conduct, please follow it in all your interactions with the project.

 ### Initial Setup